Table of Contents

 Etiology and Pathophysiology of Burkitt Lymphoma

 The cancerogenic process of BL takes place in the germinal centers of the lymphoid organs (Peyer’s patches, spleen and lymph nodes).
-In BL, a characteristic genetic mutation is seen i.e. translocation and deregulation of the c-MYC gene (proto-oncogene) on chromosome 8, which is responsible for the development of BL.
+In BL, a characteristic genetic mutation is observed, i.e., translocation and deregulation of the c-MYC gene (proto-oncogene) on chromosome 8, which is responsible for the development of BL.

 In nearly all cases of endemic (African) BL, Epstein-Barr virus infection (the cause of infectious mononucleosis) is found; such a clear association is not found in cases of the sporadic BL.

-Histologically, BL manifests as “starry sky” appearance, with the monoclonal proliferation of medium-sized, noncleaved B-cells that are similar in shape and size; they make up a diffuse pattern of tissue engagement.
+Histologically, BL manifests as a “starry sky” appearance, with the monoclonal proliferation of medium-sized, non-cleaved B-cells that are similar in shape and size; they make up a diffuse pattern of tissue engagement.

 Clinical Presentation of Burkitt Lymphoma

-The sporadic BL often presents with primary abdominal involvement, such as abdominal masses, distension, and ascites, involving the stomach, and intestines.
-The bone marrow is also involved in about one-third of cases.
+The sporadic BL often presents with primary abdominal involvement, such as abdominal masses, distension and ascites involving the stomach and intestines.
+The bone marrow is also involved in about one-third of the cases.

 The other clinical features of BL are:

 - Ecchymosis and/or petechiae (as a result of thrombocytopenia) “dot-like” skin hemorrhage;